It's time for a book review!

 I think if you're the sort of person who can't bear to throw old stuff away in case you can make something from it, if you're a fan of the recent trend for "upcycling" or you're a teen or student who wants to make affordable, fun things to decorate your room or as gifts for family and friends you'll find lots to love about this book.

 ReCraft is published by Frances Lincoln Ltd. RRP £12.99.
-It's available from Amazon UK and Amazon USA and many other bookshops.
+It's available from Amazon UK and Amazon USA, The Book Depository and many other bookshops.

 [Disclaimer: the publisher kindly sent me a free review copy of this book, and the